iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 is the process of connecting current work to previous work of the repository.

 ## pulling:
-is the process of getting code from different account to the orriginal repo, when working in the same repo/project.
+is the process of getting code from different account to the original repo, when working in the same repo/project.

+## NPM:
+nODE PACKAGE MANAGER npm is a package manager for the JavaScript programming language maintained by npm is the default package manager for the JavaScript runtime environment.